The Graph-Based Behavior-Aware Recommendation for Interactive News: Preliminary and Problem Formulation

-In a network, there are always some entities that are locating at important positions and playing crucial roles.
-Removing these entities may lead the network to enter a decentralized state.
-We call these entities cores of the graph network.
-To study cores and their effects, \cite{xu1999} proposed the concept of core and coritivity, which quantitatively measures the importance of a set of nodes by the number of connected components showing up after deleting the nodes and their incident edges from the graph.
-The formal definitions are as follows.
+To rigorously study cores and their effects, the paper \cite{Jin1999CORE} formally proposed the concepts of core and coritivity, which quantitatively measure the importance of a set of nodes by the number of connected components showing up after deleting the nodes and their incident edges.
+We present the definitions as follows.

-\begin{defn}[Coritivity] Given an undirected connected graph $G$, with $V(G)$ and $E(G)$ representing the node set and edge set respectively, the coritivity $h(G)$ of the graph $G$ is defined as:
+\begin{defn}[Coritivity] Given an undirected connected graph $G$, we define its coritivity $h(G)$ as:

 where $C(G)$ denotes the set of all vertex cuts of $G$, and $\omega(G - S)$ is the number of connected components of $G - S$.
-For $S \subseteq V(G)$, $G-S$ denotes the graph obtained by deleting node set $S$ together with all edges incident with any node in $S$. $|S|$ stands for the number of nodes in $S$. \end{defn}
+For $S \in C(G)$, $G-S$ denotes the graph obtained by deleting the node set $S$ together with all edges incident with any nodes in $S$. $|S|$ denotes the number of nodes in $S$. \end{defn}